Prince Harry accuses Associated Newspapers of 'criminality'

 Barristers for ANL told the court these restrictions would have to be removed by the government if the evidence was to be used in the current case.
 This has not happened and they said sections of the case relying on the ledgers should therefore be struck out.

-But David Sherborne, representing the seven who are suing Associated, told the judge, Mr Justice Nicklin, that the ledgers had in fact been obtained by an investigative journalist, not from the Leveson inquiry.
+But David Sherborne, representing the seven who are suing Associated, told the judge, Mr Justice Nicklin, that the ledgers had in fact been obtained by an investigative journalist, not from the Leveson Inquiry.

 As a leading barrister at the Leveson Inquiry, representing victims of press intrusion, he had personally agreed not to disclose confidential information.